 Note: The application does not register you for classes.

 Guided self-placement is an alternative to timed placement tests like the ACT.
-Review the Self-Placement Guidelines to determine which English, math and science classes are the best fit for you.
+Review the Self-Placement Guidelines to determine which English and math classes are the best fit for you.
 It is important that you make an informed and wise choice about your placement.